colabobio/regl-scatterplot/README.md

 // Set the additional point size of selected points scatterplot.set({ pointSizeSelected: 2 });

-// Change the lasso color and make it very smooth, i.e., do not wait before
+// Change the select color and make it very smooth, i.e., do not wait before
-// extending the lasso (i.e., `lassoMinDelay = 0`) and extend the lasso when
+// extending the selection (i.e., `selectMinDelay = 0`) and extend the selection
-// the mouse moves at least 1 pixel scatterplot.set({
+// when the mouse moves at least 1 pixel scatterplot.set({
-  lassoColor: [1, 1, 1, 1],
+  selectColor: [1, 1, 1, 1],
-  lassoMinDelay: 0,
+  selectMinDelay: 0,
-  lassoMinDist: 1,
+  selectMinDist: 1,
   // This will keep the drawn lasso until the selected points are deselected
-  lassoClearEvent: 'deselect',
+  selectClearEvent: 'deselect',
 });

 // Activate reticle and set reticle color to red